-- Appropriate structures need to be put in place to ensure ALL employees can evacuate in an emergency.
+- Appropriate structures need to be put in place to ensure all employees can evacuate in an emergency.

 - A PEEP is a practical measure to ensure appropriate, agreed actions are taken for the individual in an emergency.
-The customised document provides the framework for the planning and provision of emergency evacuation of a person with disability.
+This customised document provides the framework for the planning and provision of emergency evacuation of a person with disability.

-- A “fire warden” should be nominated for each work area, for example per floor in an office building, or a section of a warehouse or factory.
+- A fire warden should be nominated for each work area, for example per floor in an office building, or a section of a warehouse or factory.

 - A PEEP should be in place for any person with disability requiring assistance to evacuate in an emergency.

 - The fire warden should be aware of any PEEPs in place for people with disability in their work area and have an understanding of the assistance that is required.

 - Fire warden to advise emergency personnel (for example, firefighters and police) of the location of people with reduced mobility in refuge areas.

 - Evacuation drills should be conducted regularly, including practice for evacuating people with disability.

 - Emergency exits should be clearly shown using illuminated exit signs.